PTPells/maybeuseful/src/posts.md

 ## Inside

-*Dates represent the last time I edited a given page.*
+*Dates represent when I initially created a given page.*